galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 ## Select / Subset from coordinates

-We often want to select elements from the coordinates for instance to subset a geographical area or select specific times or time range.
+We often want to select elements from the coordinates for instance to subset a geographical area or select specific times or a specific time range.

 There are two different ways to select:
 - by index